Chris Ioan Roberts: Collaborators

-Roberts is noted for his international focus as a theatre-maker and has most notably collaborated with London’s Ovalhouse, writing, directing and performing in his play Dead Royal in 2015 as Wallis Simpson and Diana Spencer which was re-commissioned following a 2014 work-in-progress season.
-The work was subsequently invited to the Brisbane Festival.
+Roberts is noted for his international focus as a theatre-maker and has most notably collaborated with London's Ovalhouse, writing, directing and performing in his play Dead Royal in 2015 as Wallis Simpson and Diana Spencer which was re-commissioned following a 2014 work-in-progress season.
+The work was subsequently invited to the Brisbane Festival and fortyfivedownstairs in Melbourne.

-Other collaborations and appearances include work with Jia-Jen Lin (New York), MKA: Theatre of New Writing (Berlin), La MaMa (New York) and Daniel Schlusser.
+Other collaborations and appearances include work with Jia-Jen Lin (New York), MKA: Theatre of New Writing (Berlin), La Mama Theatre, Daniel Schlusser and Matt Scholten.